What is Metadata?

 How it’s Used

+Now that you what is metadata, you can see how it is used.
 Metadata fulfills multiple functions.
 Cataloging the data is important as it informs users of its quality, completeness, provenance, and authoritativeness.
 Images can have associated metadata, including digital signatures, creation dates, geographic locations, size and color depth.
 Exchangeable Image File (EXIF) data is a standards-based metadata embedded within the image file.

-The Data Lakehouse provides metadata that significantly enhances the value of the data sets it maintains by documenting the data quality and relationships between different data assets.
+The data lakehouse provides metadata that significantly enhances the value of the data sets it maintains by documenting the data quality and relationships between different data assets.

 Database management systems maintain it in system catalogs that record the number of records in a table, the cardinality of the data fields, high-water marks and low-water marks, the selectivity of indexes, and the clustering of data to indexes.